momolaurs/NEO_SEM_corpus_di-cronicos/README.md

 ### Requirements

 The code is written using Python in Colab's version published on 2024-01-29.
-Thus, the authors recommend also using Colab for easier and better performance.
+Thus, the author recommend also using Colab for easier and better performance.
 You can access the original Colab with this [link](https://colab.research.google.com/drive/1xgduDZjQ_HIF9fz_xCfnNqvxyjH7TEw-?usp=sharing).

 Packages required: